nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/importing-assets.md

 > If you are trying to load a map and specified that in the Project Settings to *cook only that map*, probably it generated one or more folders inside your `Saved/Cooked/` folder.
 This means that **ALL** these folders and files are needed to make the map to load.
 So you **MUST** create one Asset Pack for each folder in there. (of course you shouldn't create an Asset Pack for the NanosWorld/ folder).

+#### 5. If you use Git, make sure LFS was enabled

+> If you use Git (with LFS) to upload your cooked assets and clone them in a VPS (*not a great solution*), make sure you also enabled [LFS](https://git-lfs.com/) in the VPS machine, so it clones the LFS assets locally correctly.

 ### Common Problems